qdrant/landing_page/qdrant-landing/content/documentation/embeddings/jina-embeddings.md

 # Jina Embeddings

 Qdrant is compatible with [Jina AI](https://jina.ai/) embeddings.
-You need an API key from [Jina AI](https://jina.ai/embeddings/) to get embeddings.
+You can get a free trial key from [Jina Embeddings](https://jina.ai/embeddings/) to get embeddings.

 For Qdrant users, use code **QDRANT** for a 10% discount on Jina AI APIs.